m-a-robinson/academic-kickstart/content/authors/admin/_index.md

 - Lead Researcher

 ---
-# Mark is a Reader (Associate Professor) of biomechanics in the School of Sport and Exercise Science, LJMU.
-He teaches on  undergraduate and postgraduate sports science and biomechanics programmes.
-He has been programme leader on BSc (Hons) Sport and Exercise Science since 2015.
-He gained a LJMU Teaching and Learning Excellence Award in 2019 for "Academic Leadership".

-# Mark’s research relates to knee injuries in sports, training load sensors, and clinical biomechanics.
-His research also includes the development of 1D Statistical Parametric Mapping (www.spm1d.org) for analysing complex biomechanical data.
-He has run numerous workshops and seminars on spm1d around the world.
-He has published >55 journal articles in these areas since 2012 and has >55 verified reviews on Publons.
-Mark has supervised and co-supervised 9 PhD students and 1 Prof. Doc. student to completion.
-He is delighted to be hosting the 2022 conference of the ISBS in Liverpool.
-Mark is currently an Associate Editor of the Journal of Sports Sciences.

 Mark's research applies innovative methods and perspectives to problems in knee injury, training load monitoring and biomechanics.
 Through the integration of Statistical Parametric Mapping into biomechanics (see www.spm1d.org) he has been challenging conventional biomechanical data analysis and experimentation.